sx107/kastle-refactored/README.md

 ### Does it sound exactly the same?
 Almost.
 I did not modify the synthesis code much, though for some reason this firmware does sound a tad bit different from the original one.

-The LFO speed, though, is halved compared to the original one.
+- The LFO speed, though, is halved compared to the original one.
 Compiling and uploading the LFO firmware from the original bastl instruments repo has the same effect.
 Probably, somewhere in the process they have changed it and forgot to update the code in repo, or I'm missing something major here.
+__A fix for this issue is provided.__

 ### Special thanks
 - @bastl-instruments - for developing original Kastle synth and making it's schematics and firmware publically available under an open-source license (CC-BY-SA);